 - HPV vaccination is now recommended for boys in an increasing number of countries including Australia, Austria, Bermuda, Brazil, Canada, Israel, Italy, New Zealand, Norway, Switzerland and the USA.

 - Vaccination for boys is supported by many health organisations and doctors.
 The BMA (British Medical Association), British Dental Association, Oral Health Foundation, Faculty of Public Health, Royal College of Obstetricians and Gynaecologists and Royal Society for Public Health are among those backing the vaccination of boys.
-Cancer Research UK states: ‘As HPV is linked to cancers in men as well as women, offering HPV vaccination to men would help reduce the risk of disease.’
-A recent HPV Action of survey of almost 1,700 GPs and dentists found that 95% thought that boys should be vaccinated.
+Cancer Research UK states: ‘As HPV is linked to cancers in men as well as women, offering HPV vaccination to men will help reduce the risk of disease.’
+A HPV Action of survey of almost 1,700 GPs and dentists found that 95% thought that boys should be vaccinated.

 Yes.
-These are the arguments against vaccination
+There are some arguments against vaccination

 - HPV vaccination can sometimes cause side-effects, although these are almost always mild and short-lived such as soreness, swelling and redness in the arm.
 There is more information on the safety of the HPV vaccine here.